Form I-9, Employment Eligibility Verification

 Process (Required by Law)

-- No later than the first day of employment: The employee must complete Section 1 of the electronic Form I-9.
+- No later than the first day of employment: The employee must complete the New Hire Wizard.

 - List of Acceptable Documents